katspaugh/kuromoji.el/README.md

 Plugin for Emacs that fontifies Japanese text using Kuromoji tokenizer and part-of-speech tagger.

+*Right now it abuses the http://atilika.org/ server, but should support local installations as well.*

 ![screenshot](http://i.imgur.com/fJBIMZf.png)

-### TODO

- * *Right now it abuses the http://atilika.org/ server, but should support local installations as well.*
- * Display readings as furigana.
- * On-the-fly highlighting.

 ### Installation